bigskysoftware/htmx/www/content/essays/mvc.md

     return render_template("graph.html", info=graphInfo)
 ```

-Here, again, our Controller delegates out to the Model and then hands the results on to a View.
+Note that here, again, our controller is still "thin": it just delegates out to the Model and then hands the results on
+to a View.

-Now, the thing to note here is that we've added a new endpoint to our web application API, but _we haven't added it to our JSON Data API_.
-So
+What's easy to miss is that we've added a new endpoint to our web application HTML API, but _we haven't added it to
+our JSON Data API_.
+So we are **not** committing to other non-web clients that this (specialized) endpoint, which
+is being driven entirely by our UI needs, will be around forever.

-we are not committing to other clients that this (specialized) endpoint will be around.
+Since we are not committing to *all* clients that this data will be available at `/graph` forever, and since we

-And, since we are using
- [Hypermedia As The Engine of Application State](@/essays/hateoas.md), we are free, in our web app, to remove or refactor this URL
+are using [Hypermedia As The Engine of Application State](@/essays/hateoas.md) in our HTML-based web application, we are free to remove
-later on.
+or refactor this URL later on.

+Perhaps some database optimization suddenly make the graph fast to compute and we can include it inline in the
+response to `/contacts`: we can remove this end point because we have not exposed it to other clients, it's just there
+to support our web application.

 So, we get the [flexibility we want](@/essays/hypermedia-apis-vs-data-apis.md) for our hypermedia API, and the
 [features](@/essays/hypermedia-apis-vs-data-apis.md) we want for our JSON Data API.

-And, because our domain logic has been collected in a Model, we can vary these two APIs flexibly while still achieving
+The most important thing to notice, in terms of MVC, is that because our domain logic has been collected in a Model,
-a significant amount of code reuse.
+we can vary these two APIs flexibly while still achieving a significant amount of code reuse.
+Yes, there was a lot
+of initial similarity to the JSON and HTML controllers, but they diverged over time.
+At the same time, we didn't
+duplicate our Model logic: both controllers remained relatively "thin" and delegated out to our Model object to do
+most of the work.

 Our two APIs are decoupled, while our domain logic remains centralized.

-(This also gets at why [why I tend not to use content negotiation](@/essays/why-tend-not-to-use-content-negotiation.md) and return HTML & JSON from the same endpoint.)
+(Note that this also gets at why [why I tend not to use content negotiation](@/essays/why-tend-not-to-use-content-negotiation.md) and return HTML & JSON from the same endpoint.)

 ## MVC Frameworks